Achieving Full Eradication

 Moderate

-Moderate infections are rarely resolved with the application of a topical medication alone.
-Monthly, or every other month, laser sessions will significantly increase the odds of success.
-The number of laser sessions required will vary for each person depending on the severity of infection, their age and overall health, and how quickly their nails respond to treatment.
+Moderate infections are rarely resolved with a topical medication alone.
+Monthly, or every other month, laser sessions significantly increases the odds of success.
+The number of laser sessions required will depend on the severity of infection, patient age and overall health.

 Severe

-Having a severely infected nail removed may sound like a painful process, but with eight years of experience and thousands of nail procedures performed, Dr. Dupont will make it a fast and nearly painless process.
+Having a nail removed may sound like a painful process, but with over 10 years of experience and over 10,000 nail procedures performed, Dr. Dupont will make it as quick and painless as possible.

-The use of oral antifungal medications, like Lamisil (terbinafine), are generally avoided when possible.
-This is reserved only for the most severe fungal infections due to the potential side effects of the oral medications, including liver damage.
-Topical medications and laser treatment are a much safer option and do not require the liver function testing commonly recommended with the use of oral antifungal medications.
+The use of oral antifungal medications, like Lamisil (terbinafine), are generally avoided whenever possible.
+This is reserved only for the most severe fungal infections due to the potential side effects.
+Topical medications combined with laser treatment, or temporary removal of the nail when indicated, are much safer and more effective than options than oral medications.

 Steve reached out to us like many of our patients do, with a fair amount of skepticism.
 He had tried laser treatment a few times in the past but didn’t stick with it.
 He tried different topical medications over the years but admitted he wasn’t the best at putting it on every day.
 He had even tried a 90 day round of the oral antifungal medication Lamisil, despite the risks and need to get blood work done first.
 The infection never spread to any of the other toenails, but it only got worse and worse in his big toenail.
 After considering the different options, relative costs and chance of success, Steve chose to go ahead and have his nail completely removed, temporarily.
 After it heeled he started putting on the topical medication as often as he could remember, which he admitted was maybe four or five times a week.
 We monitored the progress with appointments every few months as the nail grew back, and reminisced at his initial doubt.
 No other treatment was necessary to achieve this stunning result, other than his every other day application of the topical medicine as the nail grew back.